-One of the core tenets of our maturity scale deals with the technology experience organizations provide to their service and support agents.
-We've already discussed correlations observed in this arena: whether tools can provide timely, comprehensive cross-channel customer profiles; and whether or not agents have the ability to seamlessly toggle between channels of customer engagement.
-Assessing the technology experience more broadly, we asked respondents to rate the satisfaction of their customer service and support staff with the technology and tools they use to perform their jobs.
-The rating scale went from 0 (not at all satisfied) to 10 (extremely satisfied); and 91% of Champions rated their teams' satisfaction with their helpdesk solutions as either a 9 or 10.
-By contrast, just 26% of Risers and 5% of Starters were as complimentary about the tools their teams rely on.
+One of the core tenets of our maturity scale deals with the technology experience provided by organisations to their service and support agents.
+We've already discussed correlations observed in this arena: whether tools can provide timely, comprehensive cross-channel customer profiles; and whether or not agents have the ability to toggle seamlessly between channels used for customer engagement.
+Assessing the technology experience more broadly, we asked respondents to rate the satisfaction of their customer service and support staff with the technology and tools that they use to do their jobs.
+The rating scale went from 0 (not at all satisfied) to 10 (extremely satisfied), and 91% of champions rated their teams' satisfaction with their help-desk solutions at either a 9 or a 10.
+By contrast, only 26% of risers and 5% of starters were as complimentary about the tools that their teams rely on.

-A focus on deploying best-of-breed technologies for service and support staff is a means to many ends.
-We have already discussed several of those ends, from customer-centric agility to more effectively driving resolutions for customers.
+A focus on deploying best-of-breed technology for service and support staff is a means to many ends.
+We have already discussed several of these ends, from customer-centric agility to driving resolutions for customers more effectively.
 One additional end is agent efficiency and throughput.
-Qualitatively, the data clearly shows that Champions believe they are doing a good job with respect to agent throughput.
-ESG asked respondents to rate their team's efficiency, and seven out of ten (70%) respondents representing Champions rated their organization as either market-leading or strong.
-Only 28% of Starters rated themselves this highly.
-Said another way, Champions are 2.5x more likely than Starters to be top performers in terms of agent efficiency.
+Qualitatively, the data clearly shows that champions believe they are doing a good job with respect to agent throughput.
+ESG asked respondents to rate their team's efficiency, and seven out of ten (70%) respondents representing champions rated their organisation as either market leading or strong.
+Only 28% of starters rated themselves this highly.
+Said another way, champions are 2.5x more likely than starters to be top performers in terms of agent efficiency.

 Once again, our quantitative data backs up this qualitative assessment.
 Within the survey, we captured the number of staff exclusively or predominantly focused on customer service and support.
-We also captured the total number of inquiries, requests, and tickets handled per month.
+We also captured the total number of enquiries, requests and tickets handled per month.
 Using these two data points in concert, we were able to derive a quantitative measure of agent throughput: the average number of tickets handled per support team member, per month.
-As a cohort, Champions shine on this metric, with agents handling 48% more requests per month than Starters (see Figure 13).
+As a cohort, champions shine on this metric, with agents handling 48% more requests per month than starters (see Figure 13).

-Agents at Champion organizations handle 48% more issues over the same amount of time as agents at Starter organizations.
+Agents in 'champion' organisations handle 48% more problems over the same amount of time as agents in 'starter' organisations.

 Figure 13.
-Measuring Agent Throughput
+Measuring agent throughput